onzfonz/comp227/src/content/7/en/part7a.md

 ### redirect

-There is one more interesting detail about the <i>Users</i> route:
+There is one more interesting detail about the `Users` route:

 ```js
 <Route path="/users" element={user ? <Users /> : <Navigate replace to="/login" />} />
 ```

-If a user isn't logged in, the <i>Users</i> component is not rendered.
+If a user isn't logged in, the `Users` component is not rendered.
-Instead, the user is <i>redirected</i> using the component [Navigate](https://reactrouter.com/en/main/components/navigate) to the login view:
+Instead, the user is **redirected** using the component [Navigate](https://reactrouter.com/en/main/components/navigate) to the login view:

 ```js
 <Navigate replace to="/login" />